 Obtain the sample after a minimum of 1/2 m3 (1/2 yd3) of concrete has been discharged.
-Perform sampling by passing a receptacle completely through the discharge stream, or by completely diverting the discharge into a sample container.
-Take care not to restrict the flow of concrete from the mixer,
+Perform sampling by passing a receptacle completely through the discharge stream, or by completely diverting the discharge into a receptacle.
+Take care not to restrict the flow of concrete from the mixer, container, or transportation unit so as to cause segregation.
+These requirements apply to both tilting and non-tilting mixers.

-Sampling from paving mixers
+• Sampling from paving mixers

 Obtain the sample after the contents of the paving mixer have been discharged.
-Obtain material from at least five different locations in the pile and combine into one test sample.
+Obtain increments from at least five different locations in the pile and combine into one test sample.
 Avoid contamination with subgrade material or prolonged contact with absorptive subgrade.
 To preclude contamination or absorption by the subgrade, the concrete may be sampled by placing a shallow container on the subgrade and discharging the concrete across the container.